Trade Fair Palace: Use as a commercial building

 The plot of land that the palace now sits on was originally a steelworks founded by Antonín Reissenzahn, primarily manufacturing farm equipment.
 After Czechoslovakia gained independence from Austria-Hungary, foreign trade became increasingly important, and thus the Czechoslovak government decided it was necessary to create a trade exhibition hall.
 The chosen location was outside Prague's exhibition grounds, where the factory was located.
 While originally conceptualized as a complex of several trade fair buildings, the only one to be constructed was the palace.
-In 1924, six Czech architects, Josef Fuchs, Oldřich Tyl, Alois Dryák, František Roith, Miloš Vaněček, and E. Kotek were invited to participate in a architectural design competition for the right to design the palace.
+In 1924, six Czech architects, Josef Fuchs, Oldřich Tyl, Alois Dryák, František Roith, Miloš Vaněček, and E. Kotek were invited to participate in an architectural design competition for the right to design the palace.
 While Fuchs only won third place in the first round, he was invited to work with the winner, Tyl, for the second round.
 The two closely beat a more traditional and impractical design by Alois Dryák, and construction began the spring of next year.

 On 28 September 1928, the palace was opened, the largest functionalist building in the world and the first functionalist building in Prague at the time of its completion.

 The palace was ceremonially inaugurated with the first public showing of the complete Slav Epic by Alfons Mucha.
 The paintings, 20 large canvases depicting mythological historical events in Czech history were extremely popular in Czechoslovakia.
 The grand opening had an attendance of up to 560,000 people.
 The palace would host 26 spring and autumn fairs up to its closure in 1941.

 During the Nazi occupation of Czechoslovakia, the grounds of the palace complex were used as an assembly point, from which Jews living in Prague were transported to concentration camps.
 Jews were placed in huts adjacent to the palace, instead of the building itself.

 After the end of World War II, the building continued to be used for trade shows from 1946 to 1951, focusing less on commercial interests, and more on political ties to the Allies and the USSR.
 The building was decorated with banners and iconography in the socialist realist style.
 In 1951 the building was converted into administrative office space for foreign trade companies.